LG V35 ThinQ vs. LG V30: Out with the old, in with the ThinQ

 |4 out of 5 stars

-Phones get faster every year with many of the top flagships adopting Qualcomm’s latest processor.
-The LG V35 ThinQ is no exception, packing a Snapdragon 845which is faster and more power efficient than the Snapdragon 835 that you’ll find in the LG V30.
+Phones get faster every year, with many of the top flagships adopting Qualcomm’s latest processor.
+The LG V35 ThinQ is no exception, as it comes packing a Snapdragon 845that is faster and more power efficient than the Snapdragon 835 you’ll find in the LG V30.
 While it definitely offers improvements, we never encountered any issues with performance in the LG V30.
-The difference between the two in every day use is likely to be quite subtle.
+The difference between the two in everyday use is likely to be quite subtle.

 The V35 ThinQ has also been beefed up in the RAM department with 6GB instead of the 4GB that the V30 made do with.
 How much RAM a phone needs is the subject of some debate, but if you’re not a major multitasker, dipping in and out of countless apps and games, we don’t think you’ll feel much difference here either.